alan-turing-institute/data-safe-haven/azure/README.md

 ## Deploying a VM from the image gallery
 VMs can be deployed into a DSG environment using the `./deploy_azure_dsg_vm.sh` script.
+At the moment this does not deploy into a correctly set up environment (eg. with NSG rules/VNETs etc.).
 This may be separated into two scripts in future - one to set up a new environment and one to deploy VMs into it.